 From our teens to our nineties, sexual experiences are our best teachers.
 Experimentation is how we learn from the day we’re born when we mostly used our mouths to intimately sense everything around us.
 While we pile a lot of inhibitions on ourselves in order to avoid putting things in our mouths in public, we can certainly use all of our body parts to discover our world, those with whom we want to sexually play, and stay in touch with our own meaning.
 Sex is an amazing way to do all of that.

 Get Unstuck From Un-Education

-If you find yourself in a sexual pause no matter what your age, a mentor can guide you, provide you with relevant information and help you set goals and devise strategies saving you years of lost opportunity.
-When we recover our sexual selves, begin to think in terms of what we’re doing today and how it will impact us a decade or three from now, we become sexually adaptable.
+If you find yourself in a sexual pause no matter what your age, a mentor can guide you, provide you with relevant information and help you set goals, and devise strategies to save you years of lost opportunity.
+When we recover our sexual selves and begin to think in terms of what we’re doing today and how it will impact us a decade or three from now, we become sexually adaptable.
 We become adaptable when we take in hand:

 - accurate and relevant sexual information